karnthis/esiil/readme.md

 /**
  *
- * All functions accept a final parameter of an object
+ * All functions accept a final argument of an object
  * containing one or more extra query parameters the user
  * wishes to append to their request.
 For example below
  * we are requesting page 2 of the assets list.